acend/kubernetes-basics-training/content/en/docs/10.0/statefullset.md

 sectionnumber: 10.1
 ---

-Stateless applications or applications with a stateful backend, can be described as **Deployments**.
+Stateless applications or applications with a stateful backend, can be described as Deployments.
 Sometimes you need your application to be stateful.
-For example if your application needs the same hostname every time it starts or if you have a clustered application with a strict start/stop order of all cluster services (e.g. rabbitmq).
+For example if your application needs the same hostname every time it starts or if you have a clustered application with a strict start/stop order of all cluster services (e.g. RabbitMQ).
-These features are implemented as **Statefulset**.
+These features are implemented as StatefulSets.

 ## Consistent hostnames

-While in normal Deployments a hash based name of the Pods (represented also as Hostname inside the Pod) is generated, Statefulsets create Pods with preconfigured names.
+While in normal Deployments a hash based name of the Pods (represented also as Hostname inside the Pod) is generated, StatefulSets create Pods with preconfigured names.
-Example of a rabbitmq-cluster with three nodes (Pods):
+Example of a RabbitMQ cluster with three nodes (Pods):

 ```
 rabbitmq-0